fraterrisus/walkthroughs/aethus/items.md

 *Cost:* 3x (2x) [Strange Ore Chunks](#strange-ore-chunk), 1x [Depthane Bar](#depthane-bar), 1x [Advanced Electronics](#advanced-electronics)

 Anti-Gravity tech is the reason why ARC has such a dominant position among the megacorps, and turns into a major plot point later in the game.
-Your only use for it is to craft [Fishing Lures](#fishing-lure), though.
+Hilariously, your only use for it is to craft [Fishing Lures](#fishing-lure), the most frivolous item in the game.

 {% endaethusitem %}
 {% aethusitem 'Arming Key', 'Loadmasters Key' %}